-Annan's plan also says demonstrators should be able to protest peacefully, and while there was a restrained regime response to demonstrations a week ago, Ban said "there were nevertheless attempts to intimidate protesters, including reports of incidents of rifle fire by government troops."
+It also says demonstrators should be able to protest peacefully.
+While there was a restrained regime response to demonstrations a week ago, Ban said, there were attempts to intimidate protesters, including reports of gunfire by government troops.

-There has also been no significant release of detainees, another point of Annan's plan, Ban said.
+There has also been no significant release of detainees and no substantive progress on providing humanitarian assistance, another point of the peace plan, Ban said.

 There also has been no substantive progress on providing humanitarian assistance, Ban said.
 The United Nations says 230,000 people have been displaced by the violence.

 The lack of progress, Ban said, is unacceptable.